Publications

 2010

-Wong, B. (2023) ‘Student identity, aspiration and the exchange-value of physics’ in H. Holmegaard and L. Archer (Eds.)
+Wong, B. (2023) ‘Student identity, aspiration and the exchange-value of physics’ in H. Holmegaard and L. Archer (eds.)
 Science Identities: Theory, method and research.
-Springer
+Springer.
+See here.

 Copsey-Blake, M., Hamer, J., Kemp, P., & Wong, B. (2021).
 Should we be concerned about who is studying computing in schools?
 In Understanding Computing Education (Vol 2): Equity, Diversity and Inclusion.
 Proceedings of the Raspberry Pi Foundation Research Seminars.
 Download here.